 Acclaimed by The New York Times for his performance in Shaw Sings! with Encompass New Opera Theater at Symphony Space, Mr. Cummings is frequently called upon to perform contemporary music and new works.
 He was invited to join the Juilliard Opera in 2011 for the American premiere of Kommilitonen! by Sir Peter Maxwell Davies, where he also was invited to be a cast member for the 2013 performances of Janacek's The Cunning Little Vixen.
 He has also been heard in the world premieres of To One in Paradise by Benjamin C. S. Boyle at Merkin Concert Hall, Searching for Kristallnacht by Thomas Cabaniss at the JCC of Manhattan, Gary Papach’s The Last Leaf with the North Czech Philharmonic in the Czech Republic, and Michael Dellaira's The Secret Agent with The Center for Contemporary Opera at the Kaye Playhouse and at the Armel Opera Festival in Hungary.

-On the concert and recital stage, Mr. Cummings has made frequent solo guest appearances, including Bach’s St. John’s Passion with Shepherd University in West Virginia, Orff's Carmina Burana with the University of Pennsylvania’s Choral Society, Mozart’s Requiem with the Camerata New York Orchestra, and Verdi’s Messa da Requiem with the University of Pennsylvania and Shepherd University.
+On the concert and recital stage, Mr. Cummings has made frequent solo guest appearances, most recently in 2014 as a featured recitalist at the Festival Cultural Alfonso Ortiz Tirado in Alamos, Mexico.
+Orchestral solo performorances include Brahms' Ein deutsches Requiem with the Flint Symphony Orchestra under the baton of Maestro Enrique Diemeck, Bach’s St. John’s Passion with Shepherd University in West Virginia, Orff's Carmina Burana with the University of Pennsylvania’s Choral Society, Mozart’s Requiem with the Camerata New York Orchestra, and Verdi’s Messa da Requiem with the University of Pennsylvania and Shepherd University.

 Mr. Cummings received his music education from Temple University in Philadelphia, PA.
-He resides in New York City and studies with Arthur Levy.
+He resides in New York City with his wife and son, and studies with Arthur Levy.